jkeopangna/dayPlanner/README.md

-Third party APIs allow developers to fetch information from that server and apply them to their own applications.
+JQuery and Javascript libraries allow developers to use particular functions from that program and apply them to their own applications.
 Consider the schedule of a 9-5 work day and the events that may take place.
-The ability to source third party APIs can create an application that can keep track of the events happening throughout the day.
+The ability to source moment.js functions can create an application that can keep track of the events happening throughout the day.
 A daily planner will provide a user to manage time effectively through a busy schedule.
 The functions built within this application work as such:

 - Using moment.js will provide the current date and time based on the user's location.
 - Time blocks for a standard business day are listed as the user scrolls down